rrovetto/Astrometeorology-Ontology/README.md

 * To provide a semantic model for space weather data sources
 * To support data-sharing
 * To support the mitigation of hazards associated with astrometeorological phenomena
+* To support data and content search and retrieval among relevant domain content (documents, data, etc.)

 ### Status
 * In-progress as circumstances permit.
 Subject to revision.